Intellectual Property Policy

 Intellectual property created by affiliates

-4.7 UTS expects to own all intellectual property created or generated by affiliates in the course of, or in connection with, their services or contract with the university and any contracts or agreements must reflect this expectation.
-Any exceptions or alternate arrangements in relation to intellectual property created by affiliates must be explicitly set out in writing and approved by the relevant delegate (refer UTS Delegations).
+4.8 UTS expects to own all intellectual property created or generated by affiliates in the course of, or in connection with, their services or contract with the university.
+Any contracts or agreements must reflect this expectation.
+Any exceptions or alternative arrangements for intellectual property created by affiliates must be explicitly set out in writing and approved by the relevant delegate (refer UTS Delegations).

 Commissioned works

-4.8 UTS expects to own all its commissioned works and all intellectual property and other rights in its commissioned works.
+4.9 UTS expects to own all its commissioned works and all intellectual property and other rights in its commissioned works.
 Any contracts, agreements or instructions must reflect this expectation.
-Any exceptions or alternate arrangements in relation to a particular commissioned work must be explicitly set out in writing and approved by the relevant delegate (refer Delegations).
+Any exceptions or alternative arrangements for a particular commissioned work must be explicitly set out in writing and approved by the relevant delegate (refer Delegations).

 Course and educational material

-4.9 In line with statement 4.1, UTS owns the intellectual property (and other rights) for all course and educational materials that staff create as part of their employment.
-This allows the university the necessary access to further develop, update or adapt these materials to suit different educational or delivery needs.
+4.10 In line with statement 4.1, UTS owns the intellectual property (and other rights) for all course and educational materials that staff create as part of their employment.
+This allows UTS the necessary access to further develop, update or adapt these materials to suit different educational or delivery needs.

-4.11 Staff and affiliates who create course and education material must provide these to the university in accordance with the guidelines issued by the UTS Library for depositing a copy in the university’s digital repository (refer UTS Library: Publishing services).
+4.12 Staff and affiliates who create course and educational material must provide these to UTS in accordance with the guidelines issued by the UTS Library for depositing a copy in the university’s digital repository (refer UTS Library: Publishing services).

-4.12 To enable the ongoing development of teaching and research by the university, staff who are authors of any course and educational material will be required to consent to waive their moral rights in that course and educational material when depositing a copy in the university’s digital repository.
+4.13 To enable the ongoing development of teaching and research, staff who are authors of any course and educational material will be required to consent to waive their moral rights in that course and educational material when depositing a copy in the university’s digital repository.

 Management of intellectual property at UTS

-4.13 UTS has processes and systems for the management of its intellectual property in order to facilitate its potential use, connectedness and overall impact.
+4.14 UTS has processes and systems for the management of its intellectual property to facilitate its potential use, connectedness and overall impact.
 UTS relies on staff and students complying with this policy to ensure appropriate management of its intellectual property.

-4.15 Creators of university-owned intellectual property have an enduring obligation to assist the university in managing intellectual property right registration including, but not limited to, signing documents enabling UTS to pursue any application or maintain a patent registration.
+4.16 Creators of university-owned intellectual property have an enduring obligation to assist UTS in managing intellectual property right registration including, but not limited to, signing documents enabling UTS to pursue any application or maintain a patent registration.

-4.16 Creators of UTS owned intellectual property resulting from research activities must report the details of that intellectual property in a timely manner before the disclosure of any intellectual property to a third party in line with the Research Intellectual Property Procedure.
+4.18 Creators of UTS owned intellectual property resulting from research activities must report the details of that intellectual property in a timely manner in line with the Research Intellectual Property and Research Translation Procedure.

-- Second, where the costs incurred by UTS in managing the intellectual property are fully recovered, the net financial benefit will be shared in line with the provisions outlined in the Research Intellectual Property Procedure.
+- Where the costs incurred by UTS in managing the intellectual property are fully recovered, the net financial benefit will be shared in line with the Research Intellectual Property and Research Translation Procedure.

 Complaints

-4.21 Where complaints or disputes arise in relation to the management of intellectual property under this policy, staff, students or affiliates may make their complaint in writing as soon as possible (normally within 14 days of the dispute occuring) to the:
+4.24 Where complaints or disputes arise in relation to the management of intellectual property under this policy, staff, students or affiliates may make their complaint in writing as soon as possible (normally within 14 days of the dispute occurring) to the:

-- Director, Research Office in relation to research-generated intellectual property created by staff and affiliates
+- Director, Research Office in relation to research intellectual property created by staff and affiliates

 - Dean, Graduate Research School in relation to graduate research related intellectual property